Buttermilk Chicken Marinade

 —Annie

-This Buttermilk Grilled Chicken Is A Family And Reader Favorite!
+This Buttermilk Marinated Chicken Is A Family And Reader Favorite!

-This recipe was created out of frugality the first time, but then has been made again and again for the past 15 years.
+This recipe was created out of frugality at first, but we’ve been making it again and again for the past 15 years.
 It’s become a reader favorite, as well as a go-to meal for our family, too.

 It started when we had some extra buttermilk on hand.
 Because every time you buy buttermilk to make a certain recipe (even when you buy the smallest bottle), you’re always left with extra, right?

-This buttermilk chicken marinade was made to use up what you have, and not waste ingredients.
+This buttermilk marinade for chicken was made to use up what you have and not waste ingredients.
 It uses 1-1/2 cups of buttermilk for 4 servings of grilled chicken, so it’s almost always perfect for using up the end of a bottle of buttermilk.

 The natural acidity of the buttermilk tenderizes the meat, and also adds a tangy flavor to the chicken.
 It’s so good that we now occasionally even buy buttermilk JUST to make this recipe!